michaellperry/aggregator-toy/docs/filter-design.md

 - **Integrates seamlessly** - Follows existing patterns for step implementation
 - **Is composable** - Works well with groupBy, aggregates, and other operations

-**Key insight**: The user's question revealed that by passing `immutableProps` in `RemovedHandler`, individual steps like `FilterStep` can be stateless.
+**Architectural decision**: By passing `immutableProps` in `RemovedHandler` (see [`docs/removed-handler-immutable-props-design.md`](removed-handler-immutable-props-design.md)), individual steps like `FilterStep` can be stateless.
 The predicate result is deterministic for immutable data, so re-evaluation at removal time yields the same result as at addition time.

 This approach centralizes item storage at the pipeline input level and eliminates duplicated state management across multiple steps, resulting in a cleaner and more maintainable architecture.

+### Immutable Properties Available in Remove Handlers

+When implementing `FilterStep`, the `onRemoved` handler receives:
+- `path: string[]` - The path to the item
+- `key: string` - The unique key of the item
+- `immutableProps: ImmutableProps` - All properties that were passed when the item was added

+This enables the stateless re-evaluation of the filter predicate during removal events.